 Move over pecan pie!
 This Thanksgiving, I'm serving a new Southern pie on our family dessert buffet: Honey Roasted Peanut Pie.
-(I might even make it again for Christmas!)
+(I might even make it again for Christmas and 4th of July!)
 Think "pecan pie filling" with peanut butter traded for butter and honey-roasted peanuts traded for the pecans.
 I didn't forget the shortcut in this recipe, although it's already a simple and easy pie.

 How I came up with this recipe idea

 I was inspired to develop this recipe after attending the Farm-To-Table Peanut Harvest Tour in Dothan, Alabama recently.
 (Stay tuned for an entire blog post on the tour!)
 The tour was hosted by Southern Peanut Growers and Alabama Peanut Producers Association.